Editing Transactions

 chevron-rightWhy can't I delete some transactions? hashtag

-chevron-rightCan I edit transactions directly from the inbox? hashtag
+chevron-rightCan I edit transactions directly from the Checklist? hashtag

 Yes.
-When reviewing Inbox items, you can update categories, departments, and locations directly before resolving the item.
+When reviewing items in Checklist Book, you can update categories, departments, and locations directly before resolving the item.

 chevron-rightCan I edit transactions from a closed period?hashtag